You're Under Arrest (manga): Novel

 A novel was published by Kodansha.
 It is a stand-alone story from the series, detailing a fight with Miyuki and Natsumi due to the latter being late for work again in Bokuto Station.
 Work on the novel had been supervised by Kōsuke Fujishima himself personally with Atsuko Nakajima doing the artwork in the novel.

 TV drama

 A TV drama was created and aired on TV Asahi in 2002.
 The opening theme song was called "Galaxy" by Nana Katase, and the closing theme was "Through the Rain" by Mariah Carey.
-It adapted the main characters while adding new characters over the course of the nine-episode series.
-The drama also advances the romantic relationships of the main characters.
-Each episode ran for 45 minutes each.